antzm/pi-calculation/README.md

 (π^2)/6 = 1/(1^2) + 1/(2^2) + 1/(3^2) + 1/(4^2) + 1/(5^2) +...

-The above sum, had been calculated, for the first time, in the year 1748 by the mathematician Leonard Euler.
+The above sum, had been calculated, for the first time, in the year 1734 by the mathematician Leonhard Euler.

+The problem to calculate the above series first appeared in 1644 by Pietro Mengoli and the first one to calculate it was Leonhard Euler after 90 years.